amupedia2021/amupedia-web/PULL_REQUEST_TEMPLATE.md

 - [ ] The app is responsive and displays properly on different screen sizes and devices.
 - [ ] The changes are thoroughly documented in the appropriate files or documentation sections.
 - [ ] The coding conventions and style guidelines are followed consistently.

-## Description

-Please provide a brief description of the changes introduced in this pull request.
-Explain the problem you are solving or the feature you are adding.

 ## Checklist